-Once people know about a product, the next step is the question about relevance.
+Once people know about a product, the next step is the question of relevance.
 Does the product offer what they want?
 Is the product relevant to consumer needs?

 Can it deliver?

 When the product is found to be relevant to consumers, the next step is to check if the product delivers what it promises.
-Is the product performance as expected or as promised?
+Is the product performing as expected or as promised?

 Does it offer something better than others?